-This article explains how to set up and use the Coviu Appointment Bookings add-on.
-This feature is great for allowing your clients to book specific services and providers from your practice via your website.
+This article explains how to set up and use the Coviu Appointment Bookings App.
+This feature is great for allowing your clients to book specific services and providers offered by your practice via a portal.

-Coviu offers an online appointment booking portal for accounts on the Professional and Clinic plans.
-It allows your clients/patients to to book video telehealth consultations for specific services or clinicians in your practice.
+Coviu offers an online appointment booking portal for accounts on the Standard and Premium plans.
+It allows your clients to book video telehealth consultations for specific services or clinicians in your practice.

 Follow these instructions to set it up:

 - Log into your Coviu account as you normally would.

 - Download the Appointment Bookings and Customer Connect Apps from our App Marketplace.

 - Go back to your Coviu account and click Configure on the left side menu of the Dashboard.

 - Please follow the next 6 easy steps to set up the online bookings feature.